junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 ≈ prompt 307, a variation

+Queen's 《I'm in love with my car》as BGM

 ### 82.【Dean】What if Ben is Dean's own

 What if Lisa lied and Ben *is* Dean's own.
 Post-621, they have no memory of Dean, but Ben is dying of natural mortal disease (for some reason angels aren't there or can't fix either, maybe during S9 when Cas is human?), need transplant, Dean is the only fit and he finds out